sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     sudo usermod -aG docker $USER
     sudo reboot
     # run this and wait a few moments for the system to reboot before logging back in.
-    # follow the steps in the link above
-    # in the port 8000 use airbyte and password to login
     ```
+* Airbyte:
+    - Option 1: Continue to follow the steps in the WCD tutorial
-    - Alternate way to install Airbyte into AWS EC2 instance [here](https://docs.airbyte.com/deploying-airbyte/on-aws-ec2)
+    - Option 2: Install Airbyte into AWS EC2 instance as directed [here](https://docs.airbyte.com/deploying-airbyte/on-aws-ec2)
+    - Once Airbyte containers are pulled start it in the port 8000 use airbyte and password to login
     - Start and stop airbyte as follows
     ```bash
     docker compose up